microsoft/Kusto-Query-Language/doc/samples.md

 | project City, SessionId, StartTime, StopTime, Duration = StopTime - StartTime
 ```

-Use [`let`](./letstatement.md) to name a projection of the table that is pared down as far as possible before going into the join.
+1. Use [`let`](./letstatement.md) to name a projection of the table that is pared down as far as possible before going into the join.
-[`Project`](./projectoperator.md) is used to change the names of the timestamps so that both the start and stop times can appear in the result.
-It also selects the other columns we want to see in the result. [`join`](./joinoperator.md)  matches up the start and stop entries for the same activity, creating a  row for each activity.
-Finally, `project` again adds a column to show the duration of the activity.
+1. Use [`Project`](./projectoperator.md) to change the names of the timestamps so that both the start and stop times can appear in the result.
+   It also selects the other columns to see in the result.
+1. Use [`join`](./joinoperator.md) to match up the start and stop entries for the same activity, creating a row for each activity.
+1. Finally, `project` again adds a column to show the duration of the activity.

 |City|SessionId|StartTime|StopTime|Duration|